nicolaferraro/camel-workshop/doc/gateway.md

 ## Start the service

+This service **depends on all other services** so, before using this service, you must ensure that all other services we have created so far are also running.

+You can run all other services by *opening a terminal for each one* (*recommendation*, *credit*, *inventory*), going into their respective base directory (where each `pom.xml` file is located) and run `mvn clean spring-boot:run`.

+We have made sure that each service run on a distinct port so we shouldn't have collisions (we've used *8080, 8081, 8082 and 8083*).

-Start the app with `mvn clean spring-boot:run` and go to the following link: [http://localhost:8080/api/items](http://localhost:8080/api/items) to check if everything is working fine.
-The catalog is proxied from the inventory service.
+Now, open another terminal for the *gateway* (go to the gateway root directory), start the app with `mvn clean spring-boot:run` and go to the following link: [http://localhost:8080/api/items](http://localhost:8080/api/items) to check if everything is working fine.
+You'll see the catalog, proxied from the inventory service.

 ## Test the service